Martin Kenny

 Martin Kenny (born 1 October 1971) is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Sligo–Leitrim constituency since the 2016 general election.

 Career

+Prior to entering politics, Kenny worked in horticulture, growing mushrooms and providing advice to other farmers.
+He later moved into community work.

 Kenny became a member of Leitrim County Council in 2001, when he was co-opted to replace Liam McGirl, the son of former Sinn Féin TD John Joe McGirl.
+He previously served on Sinn Féin's ard comhairle.
+Kenny sought the nomination to be Sinn Féin's candidate in the 2014 European Parliament election in Ireland in the North-West constituency, but Matt Carthy was selected.